Dentists who have graduated outside the UK

 Dentists in this group fall into two categories depending on whether you qualified inside or outside the EEA and the two groups have different pathways to primary care dental practice in the UK.

 If you have qualified outside the EEA you will probably have to pass the Overseas Registration Examination (ORE) before you can register with the GDC.
-Details about the ORE can be found on the GDC website.
-If you have a qualification from within the EEA you will not have to take the ORE.

 - have completed Dental Foundation Training/Vocational Training or;

 - can demonstrate experience equivalent to Dental Foundation Training or;

 - are exempt from the requirement to undertake Dental Foundation Training.
 You will be exempt from the requirement if you have qualified in the EEA (unless you qualified at a UK dental school).

 If none of the above applies to you, you can apply for entry to the Performers List by the Performers LIst Validation by Experience (PLVE) process.
 For more information please refer to the process guide.
 Applications received after 1 October 2017 will be subject to the national charging structure.

 For any further enquiries, please contact us or click here to access guidance from the Committee of Postgraduate Dental Deans and Directors (COPDEND).